Topological operators, noninvertible symmetries and decomposition: Introduction

 \section{Introduction}

-In recent years, there has been a great deal of interest in theories with ``one-form symmetries'' and other higher symmetries.
-Recently, there has been further interest in ``non-invertible'' versions of higher-form symmetries, see e.g. \cite{Komargodski:2020ved,Rudelius:2020orz,Heidenreich:2021tna,Komargodski:2020mxz,Thorngren:2019iar,Ji:2019jhk,Nguyen:2021yld,Nguyen:2021naa,Bhardwaj:2017xup,Brunner:2013ota,Brunner:2013xna,Brunner:2014lua}.
-Briefly, these symmetries are described by topological Gukov-Witten operators \cite{Gukov:2006jk,Gukov:2008sn}, defects on codimension two submanifolds.
-It has been noted that such symmetries extend ordinary notions of one-form symmetries, and they have been applied to e.g. the completeness hypothesis \cite{Polchinski:2003bq}.
-In particular, these symmetries arise in discrete gauge theories with trivially-acting subgroups, and existence of such subgroups is on its face at odds with the statement that all matter representations should appear in the spectrum, see e.g. \cite{Craig:2018yvw,Rudelius:2020orz,Heidenreich:2021tna}.
+In recent years, there has been a great deal of interest in more general notions of symmetries, such as ``one-form symmetries'' and other higher symmetries, and more recently, ``non-invertible'' symmetries, see e.g.~\cite{Komargodski:2020ved,Rudelius:2020orz,Heidenreich:2021tna,Komargodski:2020mxz,Thorngren:2019iar,Ji:2019jhk,Nguyen:2021yld,Nguyen:2021naa,Bhardwaj:2017xup,Brunner:2013ota,Brunner:2013xna,Brunner:2014lua}.
+Briefly, these symmetries are often described by defects such as topological Gukov-Witten operators \cite{Gukov:2006jk,Gukov:2008sn}.
+It has been noted that all these notions extend ordinary notions of symmetries, and they have been applied to e.g.~the completeness hypothesis \cite{Polchinski:2003bq}.
+In particular, these symmetries arise in discrete gauge theories with trivially-acting subgroups, and existence of such subgroups is on its face at odds with the statement that all matter representations should appear in the spectrum, see e.g.~\cite{Craig:2018yvw,Rudelius:2020orz,Heidenreich:2021tna}.

-Now, two-dimensional gauge theories in which a subgroup of the gauge group acts trivially (discussed in \cite{Pantev:2005rh,Pantev:2005wj,Pantev:2005zs}) are examples of theories with such symmetries.
+Now, two-dimensional gauge theories in which a subgroup of the gauge group acts trivially (discussed in \cite{Pantev:2005rh,Pantev:2005wj,Pantev:2005zs}) are examples of theories with (possibly noninvertible) higher-form symmetries.
 One of the most important properties of such theories is decomposition, the statement that these theories are equivalent to (``decompose into'') disjoint unions of other quantum field theories, known in this context as ``universes.''
-This was first described in \cite{Hellerman:2006zs}, and has since been applied in many different areas, including Gromov-Witten theory (see e.g. \cite{ajt1,ajt2,ajt3,tseng1,gt1,xt1}), phases of gauged linear sigma models (see e.g. \cite{Caldararu:2007tc,Hori:2011pd,Halverson:2013eua,Hori:2013gga,Wong:2017cqs}), elliptic genera (see e.g. \cite{Eager:2020rra}), and anomaly resolution in orbifolds (see e.g. \cite{Robbins:2021lry,Robbins:2021ibx,Robbins:2021xce}).
-(See also e.g. \cite{Sharpe:2019ddn,Tanizaki:2019rbk,Cherman:2020cvw,Komargodski:2020mxz,Robbins:2021ylj,Delmastro:2021otj} for other recent work.)
+This was first described in \cite{Hellerman:2006zs}, and has since been applied in many different areas, including Gromov-Witten theory (see e.g.~\cite{ajt1,ajt2,ajt3,tseng1,gt1,xt1}), phases of gauged linear sigma models (see e.g.~\cite{Caldararu:2007tc,Hori:2011pd,Halverson:2013eua,Hori:2013gga,Wong:2017cqs}), elliptic genera (see e.g.~\cite{Eager:2020rra}), and anomaly resolution in orbifolds (see e.g.~\cite{Robbins:2021lry,Robbins:2021ibx,Robbins:2021xce}).
+(See also e.g.~\cite{Sharpe:2019ddn,Tanizaki:2019rbk,Cherman:2020cvw,Komargodski:2020mxz,Robbins:2021ylj,Delmastro:2021otj} for other recent work.)